 In patients with obstructive HCM, the severity of HF is principally determined by pressure overload imposed by a dynamic obstruction to LV outflow during systole [113].
 The characteristic morphological changes responsible for HF development in HCM are summarized in Figure 5.
 The intracavitary obstruction most commonly involves the outflow tract and is produced by a combination of physical obstruction by the septal hypertrophic tissue, by an abnormal systolic anterior movement (SAM) of the mitral valve, and by diastolic and contractile deficits.
 In 5-10% of patients, the gradient is exclusively produced by mid-cavity obstruction due to an abnormal apposition of the hypertrophied septum and anterolateral papillary muscle [113].
 Dynamic changes in gradients in response to changes in myocardial contractility and loading conditions (e.g. exercise, hydration) explain temporal variability and low reproducibility of HF symptoms in HCM [113].
 In patients without a significant gradient at rest, cardiopulmonary exercise testing is the preferred method for provoking obstruction [102].
 LV diastolic dysfunction represents another important mechanism underlying the development of HF (i.e. HFpEF) in HCM.
 It is present in the majority of patients, irrespective of intracavitary obstruction and is characterized by prolonged isometric relaxation and impaired filling patterns [104].
 In addition, mitral valve abnormalities, coronary myocardial bridging, apical aneurysms, atrial remodelling and autonomic dysfunction may contribute to the development and severity of HF [117, 132-137].
 In patients with nonobstructive HCM, HF is mostly caused by diastolic dysfunction, but in a small subset, HF may have a progressive course culminating in end-stage disease and severe HFrEF.

+2.2.2 Hypertrophic cardiomyopathy due to storage disorders

 In patients with HCM caused by rare storage disorders (e.g. Anderson-Fabry, Danon and Pompe diseases), HF most commonly takes the HFpEF phenotype due to an extensive, concentric increase in LV wall thickness [138, 139].
 The increased wall thickness is caused partly by myocyte hypertrophy (due to lysosomal accumulation of glycosphingolipids), and partly by interstitial fibrosis stimulated by overproduction of profibrotic cytokines [139].
 Asymmetric LV hypertrophy in storage disorders is rare (<2.5%), while, biventricular hypertrophy may occur in up to 25% of patients [138].
 In Anderson Fabry disease, replacement fibrosis (detectable by LGE-CMR or by strain imaging) within the posterolateral wall may contribute to LV dysfunction and FMR [140].
 Most patients have preserved LVEF with occasional evidence of subaortic LV obstruction [141].
 Overt HF is determined by the degree of LV diastolic dysfunction, which correlates with the extent LV hypertrophy and NT-proBNP levels [142].
 Rarely, diastolic dysfunction in storage disorders may progress to a restrictive filling pattern, accompanied by a significant biatrial enlargement [138].
-In those patients, cardiac involvement may take the characteristics of a RCM; thus, storage disorders need to be considered as underlying aetiology of both HCM and RCM.
+In those patients, cardiac involvement may take the characteristics of an RCM; thus, storage disorders need to be considered as underlying aetiology of both HCM and RCM.
 Development of LV systolic dysfunction and HFrEF invariably occurs in Danon disease and occasionally in patients with other metabolic cardiomyopathies [143].

 2.3 The natural course and outcome of heart failure in hypertrophic cardiomyopathy

+2.3.1 Hypertrophic cardiomyopathy due to sarcomere gene mutations